sukesh19o224-cpu/finalresearchos/README.md

 ### FAQ

-**Q: Can I use ElctrDc offline?**
+**Q: Can I use ResearchOS offline?**
-A: Currently, ElctrDc requires an internet connection for full functionality.
+A: Currently, ResearchOS requires an internet connection for full functionality.
 Offline support is planned for future releases.

 **Q: How much data can I store?**
 A: Storage limits depend on your database provider.
 Neon free tier offers 0.5GB, paid plans scale up.